kkkmember5/eaglerserver/README.md

 ## looking for the client?
 well, look elsewhere buddy, because you're not gonna find it here.

+## is there a serverlist?
+yes there is a serverlist by [ayunami2000](https://github.com/ayunami2000) [here](https://eaglercraft-server-list.ayunami2000.repl.co)

+## Is this repository your server?
+Yes it is, either go on ayunami's server list and search up "ac24588" or go to [this](https://eaglercraftx.ac24588.repl.co)

 upload this to replit!